digirights/gdpr-para-ciudadanos/modules/Module 2/_posts/2018-11-4-right-to-access.md

 &nbsp;

-The controller is required to reply to your request within one month.
-If the requests are numerous or complex, the controller can reply that it needs more time to process them.
-If the controller announces that it needs more time for processing, the deadline for replying will be three months from your original request.
-Wait for the controller's reply.
-Notifying you of a longer processing time does not mean that the controller will refuse to provide the information.

-&nbsp;

-**An example:**
-&nbsp;
-An organisation receives a request on 3 September.
-The time limit will start from the next day (4 September).
-This gives the organisation until 4 October to comply with the request.

-&nbsp;

 If the controller refuses to provide the information you have requested, it must state the reasons for its refusal.
 The refusal must always be based on law.
-If you feel that the controller did not have legal grounds for its refusal, you can contact the Data Protection Ombudsman if necessary.
+If you feel that the controller did not have legal grounds for its refusal, you can [contact the Data Protection Authority](https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm) in your country, if necessary.